An Everlasting Piece: Lawsuit against DreamWorks

 In 2001, one of the film's producers, Jerome O'Connor, filed a $10 million lawsuit in federal court in Manhattan against Steven Spielberg's studio DreamWorks, the film's distributor.
 He complained that, although his film had received favorable reviews, the studio had reduced distribution from a projected 800 to eight theaters in the United States, and then pulled it from distribution.
 O'Connor alleged the film was "sabotaged" because director Barry Levinson would not change scenes to please British officials in its Foreign Office, which objected to its "sympathetic portrayal" of the IRA.
-O'Connor claimed DreamWorks officials feared the film might interfere with Steven Spielberg's attaining an honorary knighthood (which Spielberg received in January 2001).
+O'Connor claimed DreamWorks officials feared the film might interfere with Spielberg's attaining an honorary knighthood (which Spielberg received in January 2001).

-O'Connor argued that then Prime Minister Tony Blair had arranged for a loan of military equipment and 2,000 troops to Spielberg's production of Band of Brothers (TV miniseries), which aired in 2001 on HBO, and that Spielberg gave Blair's son Euan a job in the production, indicating a quid pro quo.
+O'Connor argued that then Prime Minister Tony Blair had arranged for a loan of military equipment and 2,000 troops to Spielberg's production of Band of Brothers, which aired in 2001 on HBO, and that Spielberg gave Blair's son Euan a job on the production, indicating a quid pro quo.
 A DreamWorks spokesman said the studio had not requested any film cuts.
 An Everlasting Piece was released on DVD, and the film, which had a $14,000,000 budget, earned $75,228.

 A decade after filing his lawsuit, a New York judge dismissed it in February 2011.
 O'Connor's counsel reserved the right to file an appeal, but ultimately did not file one.

 Reception

-An Everlasting Piece received mixed reviews from critics and holds a 48% rating on Rotten Tomatoes based on 43 reviews.
+An Everlasting Piece received mixed reviews from critics and holds a 48% rating on Rotten Tomatoes, based on 43 reviews.
 The site's consensus states: "This comedy is too slight to leave an impression, and its attempts at whimsy are not as funny as they could have been."